Safe Use of the Internet at School

 This statement is taken from the Education IT Services (EIS) website - KPSN (Schools Broadband) section on web filtering.

 Throughout the year we will inform parents of any new trends that we believe they should be made aware of.
-This month we have made parents aware via letters about two dangerous internet concerns - 'Tick Tock' and 'MoMo'.
+This term we have made parents aware via letters about two dangerous internet concerns - 'Tick Tock' and 'MoMo'.
 We have also held an assembly to make our children aware and advised them what they must do if they are concerned.

 Please click here for a link to the CBBC website for some informative videos on e-safety.
 These are shown to the children in our e-safety lessons/assemblies.